 Stick vacuums are predominantly used in cleaning up surface litters.
 Their ability to clean up tight corners easily is impressive though.
 Some downsides however include small bin size and little noise production during operation.

 5. Robot Vacuum

-Robot (or Robotic) vacuums are automated cleanin, however,s that do the bunch of the cleaning work while you…sleep (maybe) or utilize cleaning time to get some other work done.
+Robot (or Robotic) vacuums are automated cleaning, however,s that do the bunch of the cleaning work while you…sleep (maybe) or utilize cleaning time to get some other work done.

 With robot vacuums, there’s no issues of bags, tubes, wands, or even handles.
 Just switch it on and it will find its way home around every nook and cranny of your home to pick up dirt and debris.
 You can even choose to control the movement, automate cleaning time, and control overall operations from your smartphone.

-Robot vacuums are good for light cleaning, but they don’t clean deeply like upright vacuums will — but they get the job done!
+Robot vacuum cleaners are good for light cleaning, but they don’t clean deeply like upright vacuums will — but they get the job done!

 Now that you know the major types of existing vacuum cleaners, next step is examine some secondary considerations like the type of vacuum that fits perfectly with the cleaning you do regularly, price of the vacuum against your budget, accompanying accessories, cleaning modes and options, waste collection apparatus option (bag or bin) etc.